adithyanhp/adithyanhp/README.md

 # Hi there, I'm Adithyan HP 👋

 Welcome to my GitHub profile!
-I'm a passionate software developer with a keen interest in open-source technologies and innovative projects.
+I'm a passionate tech enthusiast with a keen interest in open-source technologies and innovative projects.

 ## 🔭 What I'm Currently Working On
 - **Open Source Contributions**: Actively contributing to various open-source projects.